 Kaiser Permanente's lactation consultants are registered nurses who are board-certified specialists in breastfeeding.

 Classes, Before Birth

 A breastfeeding class is recommended to learn basic information about breastfeeding.
 Deciding how to feed your baby is one of the first decisions you will make as a parent.

 Classes in the Seattle area

-A Breastfeeding Basics class is offered once a month at the Kaiser Permanente Bellevue Medical Center.
-Generally, the evening class is the first Wednesday of each month.
+A Breastfeeding Basics class is offered once a month at the Kaiser Permanente Bellevue Medical Center and the Capitol Hill Campus North Building.
+Generally, the evening class is held monthly at each location.
 There is no charge for the class and partners are welcome.

 Classes in other areas

 Ask your doctor about breastfeeding classes in your area.
 You also may call Kaiser Permanente’s Resource Line for information.

 Before your child's birth, you may want to schedule a phone or in-person appointment with a lactation consultant if you:

 - Had difficulty with breastfeeding in the past